learn-co-students/for-loops-readme-data-science-intro-000/README.md

     print(i + 5)
 ```

-    5
-    6
-    7
+> Again, press shift + enter

-So note that above, our expression prints three times: once for each element in our list.
-The first time it starts with the number 0, for that is the first element in the array, and then it goes forward to the second element, and then the third.
+So above, our expression prints three times -- once for each element in our list.
+The first time it starts with the number 0, as that is the first element in the array.
+Then it goes forward to the second element, and then the third.
 So we can use the `for` loop to operate on the numbers zero through two, and the `i` represents a successive element in our list each time.

 Pay careful attention to the syntax.
+What is that colon at the end of the first line?
 Essentially, Python needs to know when the body of the loop begins and when it ends.
 So we mark the beginning of the loop's body with a colon, `:`, and then indent each successive line of the loop.
-(If you press enter after the colon, the indent will come automatically).
+(If you press enter after the colon, the next line will automatically indent).
 To end the body of the loop, we simply unindent.

 ```python